asgaines/PaintMyLEDs/README.md

 Ensure `PAINTINLEDS_MONGO_IMAGE` is set up accomodate the architecture of the running environment. (ex `andresvidal/rpi3-mongodb3` for arm64 arch)

+## Particle Status

+When Prometheus comes online/goes offline, Particle.io emits an event to the `/api/status` endpoint which registers the state and stores it for displaying of status in frontend.

-## Running app
+## Development

 Ensure above steps have been run first.

 `docker-compose up --build app`

-## Particle Status

-When Prometheus comes online/goes offline, Particle.io emits an event to the `/api/status` endpoint which registers the state and stores it for displaying of status in frontend.
+The API hosts the UI app.
+To develop UI, run `ng serve --host 0.0.0.0` and navigate to `localhost:4200`, or setup `ng` server to compile app to location served by API.

 ### Relevant for site admins